-Am I an exempt employee or non-exempt employee?
+Am I an exempt employee or a non-exempt employee?

 The FLSA requires employers to classify employees as exempt or non-exempt.

-Exempt employees are excluded from minimum wage, overtime regulations and other rights and protections afforded nonexempt employees.
+Exempt employees are excluded from minimum wage, overtime regulations, and other rights and protections afforded to nonexempt employees.
 Employers MUST pay a salary rather than an hourly wage for a position to be considered exempt.
-Common examples of exempt positions are executives, supervisory positions, professionals and outside sales positions.
+Common examples of exempt positions are executives, supervisory positions, professionals, and outside sales positions.

 Nonexempt employees are those employees not exempt from FLSA regulations.
 Employees who fall within this category must be paid federal minimum wage for each hour worked (whether paid hourly or salary) and given overtime pay of not less than one-and-a-half times their hourly rate for any hours worked beyond 40 hours each week.

-The only exception to this is when an employer and employee agree to a fluctuating work week, where the employee is entitled to 50% his/her regular hourly rate of pay for all hours worked over 40 hours.
+The only exception to this is when an employer and employee agree to a fluctuating workweek, where the employee is entitled to 50% of his/her regular hourly rate of pay for all hours worked over 40 hours.

 How is an employee’s regular hourly rate calculated?

 The employee’s base hourly rate is calculated by dividing the employee’s fixed weekly salary by the number of hours worked.
 29 C.F.R. §778.114(a).
 Therefore, the hourly rate will fluctuate depending on how many hours the employee works in a week.

 For example: If an employee is paid $600 a week and works 45 hours, the regular rate of pay would be $13.33.
 If that same employee works 40 hours the next week, the regular rate of pay would be $15.00 ($600/40).
 It is important to know what the regular rate of pay is before attempting to calculate what the overtime pay should be.